mdolab/cgnsutilities/README.md

 ## Installation Instructions

 First, copy the default configuration file to the required name.
-For example, to use GFORTRAN:
+For example, to use gfortran:

     cp config/defaults/config.LINUX_GFORTRAN.mk config/config.mk